Siraj Raisani: Early life and education

-Raisani, an ethnic Baloch, was born on 4 April 1963 in Mehrgarh area of Bolan district.
-He belonged to Raisani tribe.
+Mir Siraj Khan Raisani was born on 4 April 1963 in Mehrgarh area of Bolan district.
+He belonged to Raisani tribe of the Brahvi ethnicity.

 He came from a politically distinguished family.
 His father, Ghous Bakhsh Raisani, served as the governor of the Balochistan province between 1970 and 1971.
 His eldest brother Aslam Raisani served as the 13th Chief Minister of Balochistan from 2008 to 2013.
 Another of his brothers, Lashkari Raisani, served as a senator in the Senate of Pakistan from 2009 to 2015.
 Siraj himself, was the head of a political party named Balochistan Muttahida Mahaz (Balochistan United Front) until June 2018.
 The party was founded by his father.
 Later he merged it into the newly formed Balochistan Awami Party.

 Siraj Raisani obtained his early education from government institutions in Bolan.
 He then went on to get a bachelor's degree in agronomy from the Sindh Agriculture University in Tando Jam.
 After that he undertook a course in floriculture from an academic institute in the Netherlands.